PrabhdeepKaur12/DSA-Practice/README.md

 - find the maximum number of element in subset
 - odd even linked list
 - maximum element after decreasing and rearranging
+- number of substrings containing all three characters

 ## Hard
 - maximum building height